ireaneus/ChristmasTower/src/data/blog-posts/BibleCompass-d1.md

 Papa read the day’s final verse:

-> “The unfolding of your words gives light; it imparts understanding to the simple.” — Psalm 119:130 (ESV)
+> “The unfolding of Your words gives light; It gives understanding to the simple.” — Psalm 119:130 (NASB 2020)

 The path curved sharply into deep shadow.
 Golden lantern light danced against the dark trees.
 Papa grinned, tucking the scroll into his coat.